 Step 2: Manage Files and Plan your space

-- Find your exact requirement: How much space you want, existing partitions space, their free space, etc.
+- Find your exact requirement: How much space you want, existing partition space, their free space, etc.

 - Start moving files from one partition to another so that you create free space which can be used by the partitions which need expansion.

-Remember you can only extend a partition if there is a free space in the right.
+Remember you can only extend a partition if there is a free space on the right.

 Step 3: Create Free Space

 Once all your files are moved, create free space if you don’t have from existing Partition or Volume.
-The free space is displayed with Green Color.
+The free space is displayed in Green Color.

-- Select a volume which is on the right of X and next to it.
+- Select a volume that is on the right of X and next to it.